typetools/annotated-libraries/README.md

    The commit message should mention the fork and branch.
    For example: "Fork mernst, branch remove-nullness-rawness-checker"

+   If you do not have write permission in this repository, make a pull request, which the maintainers should merge rather than squash-and-merge.

    If you have write permission to this repository, you upload in one of two ways:
    * Commit in your clone of https://github.com/typetools/annotated-libraries .